Home education

 Who do I need to notify?

-If your child attends a special school, you should seek the agreement of the local authority (Surrey County Council) before removing your child from school.
+• If your child attends a specialist school, you will need to write to the Headteacher of the school to notify them of your intention to home educate and you must also seek the agreement of the local authority (Surrey County Council) before removing your child from school.

 Is there a structure to home education that I need to follow?

 By home educating, you are committing to making sure your child receives full-time education at home.
 How you deliver this education is up to you!
-It may be you want to educate in a structured manner like a lesson in a school, or you may feel that you want to teach your child in a more informal way.

 Where can I receive advice or support with home educating?